tombailey/dache/README.md

 ## Introduction

-This is a super simple and not very feature-complete durable cache (dache).
-Right now, only the in-memory durability engine is supported.
+This is a super simple and not very feature-complete durable cache (dache) written in Rust.

 ## Getting started